lipemorais/code-challenge-ca/README.md

 - Assuming the communication between the Application and the eye will be over HTTPS and from a frontend application, if not a OAuth2 could be used for safety
 - To assure the applications request are not going to hanging receive and put it in a queue would be the most reliable choice, which would also help with race condition
 - `select_for_update` just work for big databases like Postgres, MySQL.
 So I'm assuming one of them would be used for this application instead of sqlite3
+- Assuming all the tests(including load test) are running in a CI/CD pipeline
+- Assuming the load tests with Locust are going to run against a product like environment to have real numbers

 ## Decisions
 - Keep the solution as simples as possible.